opencog/sensory/DesignNotes.md

 That's it.

-So then, `TextFileNode::execute()` creates new iterator, and opens it for reading and writng, maybe both, make it URL-dependent. `file:mode//path` where mode is read, write, append, truncate, etc.
+So then, `TextFileNode::execute()` creates new iterator, and opens it for reading or writing, or maybe both.
+Make it URL-dependent. `file:mode//path` where mode is read, write, append, truncate, etc.